 Serra’s gastronomy is the typical from València, but it also offers particular, simple dishes that have been passed from parents to children.
 It is food adapted to its environment: the most traditional dishes are olla amb bledes (chard stew), sopa coberta (a hot soup with chicken giblets and bread) and olla amb carabassa (pumpkin stew).
 L’olla amb carabassa is a simple, traditional dish that is making a comeback thanks to a national cooking contest for professional cooks.
-This contest takes place on the first Monday of May and it has been named after Vicent Granero, a well-known chef from Serra.
+This contest it has been named after Vicent Granero, a well-known chef from Serra.
 This gesture honoured his work and interest in recovering this particular dish.

 And speaking of rice: not many towns can say they have seven different restaurants where traditional Valencian paella is cooked over a wood fire.
 Serra is a place when you can taste a wonderful paella cooked over wood fire within the incomparable setting of the Calderona mountains.